 Depending on the conditions (avalanche hazard can exist as long as there is snow on the ground in the San Juans), Telluride offers direct access to fantastic climbing and hiking.
 Options include:

 It’s an hour splendidly spent hiking the Keystone Gorge loop down from the Telluride Mountain School.
 Human foot traffic only, though the Galloping Goose Connector trail would get you views and the option to bring your mountain bike or dog.

 Descend around a thousand feet along the cascading north fork of the San Miguel, down from the alpine into the canyons.
 Or better yet, take a few hours and immerse yourself in the energy of the place.

 Just south of town one of the most stunning alpine basins in North America funnels Bear Creek down to join the San Miguel.
 Check at Jagged Edge for info on trail conditions and avalanche hazard, and be reverent in the space: it is rightly valued by many locals as one of the best things about Telluride.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Telluride using the map below!